-Our research track residency program, called Translational Research Activities in Neuropsychiatry (TRAIN), is currently funded by NIMH (R25MH101078; MH Trivedi, PI).
-The program is designed to allow flexibility for residents to develop and implement projects.
+Our research track residency program, called Translational Research Activities in Neuropsychiatry (TRAIN), is funded by the National Institute of Mental Health (R25MH101078; M. H. Trivedi, Principal Investigator).
+The program is designed to allow flexibility for residents to develop and implement translational research projects.
 TRAIN residents will have access to didactics, financial support, and protected time for research.

 With our diverse and extensive faculty, the Department of Psychiatry is in a unique position to prepare residents for successful academic research careers.
 Close connections with many other departments in UT Southwestern Medical School and UT Southwestern Graduate School of Biomedical Sciences provide the framework for a variety of areas of scientific investigation.